ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

 - ISO 13485 clause-to-SOP map with record expectations

-- “Show me” alignment: procedures → records → outcomes
+- “Show me” checklist (procedures → records → outcomes)

 - Requirements → risks → controls → V&V → labeling/IFU claims

-- Control selection rationale and residual risk logic
+- Control selection rationale + residual risk logic

 - Verification evidence mapping (bench/EMC/biocomp/software/cyber as applicable)